 Every story ever written has two things in common; a beginning and an ending.
 It’s at the end of the story where we, as storytellers, deliver the punch lines which will impact our readers.

 Regardless of your genre, most readers want, and expect, a happy ending.
 One which ties up all of the loose ends and leaves them satisfied.
-More often than not, this is what they get.
+Most of the time this is what they get.
 In my genre, romance, it’s pretty simple.
 Boy meets girl.
 They fall in love, but there are conflicts and obstacles to be overcome.
-Then, once the conflicts are resolved, everyone lives happily ever after.
+Once the conflicts are resolved, everyone lives happily ever after.
 THE END.
-Then again, some of the most well-loved and compelling romance stories ever written didn’t end with the couple living happily ever after.
+But then again, some of the most well-loved and compelling romance stories ever written didn’t end with the couple living happily ever after.

 Remember Romeo and Juliet?
 This timeless tale of two star crossed lovers ended with a double suicide, which compelled their two warring families to put an end to their bitter feud.

-Another famous ending comes from the movie, Casa Blanca, which was actually based on a play called, Everyone Comes to Rick’s.
+My person favorite famous ending comes from the movie, Casa Blanca, which was actually based on a play called, Everyone Comes to Rick’s.
 It too is a love story with a twist.
 Boy meets girl.
 Girl ditches boy.
 Boy meets girl a second time, only now she’s brought her husband along.
-So, along with some unforgettable dialog, (“Of all the gin joints in all the places in the world, she had to walk into mine.”), we all root for Rick to get Ilsa back.
+So, along with some unforgettable dialog, “Of all the gin joints in all the places in the world, she had to walk into mine.” we all root for Rick to get Ilsa back.
 Instead he puts her and her husband on the plane and sends them away for good.
-The final scene ends with the plane taking off while Rick walks away with Louis Renualt saying, “You know, Louie, this could be the start of a beautiful friendship.”
+The final scene ends with the plane taking off while Rick walks away with Louis Renault saying, “You know, Louie, this could be the start of a beautiful friendship.”